BMO Field: Construction

 BMO Field is the fifth stadium to be built at its exact location at Exhibition Place.
 The most recent was Exhibition Stadium, which lost its two primary tenants, the Argonauts and the Toronto Blue Jays of Major League Baseball (MLB), with the 1989 opening of SkyDome (now Rogers Centre).
 Exhibition Stadium was demolished in 1999.

 A number of proposals to build a stadium in Toronto were considered in the 2000s.
 The Argonauts submitted a proposal to the city to renovate Lamport Stadium and expand its capacity to 19,000.
 In March 2003, the proposal was modified to constructing a new 22,000-seat stadium at Exhibition Place.
 That July the Canadian Soccer Association (CSA) announced separate plans for a 30,000 seat $82 million stadium at the site, to host the 2007 FIFA U-20 World Cup which it had bid on.
 The governments of Canada and Ontario agreed to provide a combined million in funding for a new stadium if the CSA was successful in acquiring the rights to the tournament.
 At the time, Maple Leaf Sports & Entertainment (MLSE), owners of the National Hockey League's Toronto Maple Leafs and the National Basketball Association's Toronto Raptors, was also looking for a stadium to host a new Major League Soccer (MLS) team they were considering launching.
 The league considered soccer-specific stadiums to be necessary for an expansion franchise to be granted, due to the improved atmosphere and control of revenue streams.

-The Argonauts, CSA and MLSE agreed to partner to build a new 25,000-seat, $80 million Varsity Stadium at the University of Toronto.
-Aside from the committed government funding, $15 million was to come from the UofT, which would own the stadium, and a $30 million loan would be taken out by the university with the annual $2.1 million financing charges paid by the Argos.
+The Argonauts, CSA and MLSE agreed to partner to build a new 25,000-seat, $80 million Varsity Stadium on the University of Toronto (U of T)'s St. George campus.
+Aside from the committed government funding, $15 million was to come from the U of T, which would own the stadium, and a $30 million loan would be taken out by the university with the annual $2.1 million financing charges paid by the Argos.
 However, MLSE backed out of the stadium due to a lack of financial return, and the deal ultimately fell through in 2004 when the university's new president withdrew his support after its cost rose over $100 million.

 Stands at BMO Field several weeks after it opened in 2007.
 The stadium was initially built with only 25,000 seats.